srikailash/srikailash.github.io/about.md

 I am Kailash, I'm a software engineer. <br>

 Up until now, I focussed on backend engineering.
-Currently enjoying working on applications that are closer to humans than to the CPU. :D <br>
+Currently enjoying working on applications that are closer to humans than to CPU. :D <br>
 <br>
 I really like making things better and
 I'm very happy about the impact I'm able to make by working on technology.<br>